 Chronic Pain/ Mind-Body Medicine

 The science of how the body feels pain is fascinating.
+Pain is now viewed from a biopsychosocial approach, and how we feel pain can be influenced by stress, fear, and our thoughts on the pain.
 The brain can “learn” pain signals which means it can unlearn them as well.
-Our central nervous system may become upregulated and fire pain signals more frequently than before in response to less stimuli.
-How we feel pain can be influenced by stress, fear, and our thoughts on the pain.
-I am a huge fan of mind-body medicine, but it’s important to know that it cannot cure endometriosis.
-It may help with your pelvic pain or other symptoms if they are caused by Mind-Body Syndrome, but it most likely will not if that isn’t the cause.
+Our central nervous system may become upregulated, meaning that we feel more pain in response to less stimuli.
+I am a huge fan of mind-body medicine.
+While it may help with your pain (or other symptoms) or your experience of the pain, it’s important to know that it cannot cure endometriosis.

-Even if you use one of these programs and still have pain, I have found them excellent resources for working through tension, stress, repressed emotions, and learning to think differently about our pain and symptoms.
+Here’s some resources for learning more on Mind-Body Syndrome and the biopsychosocial approach to pain.
 We will also have an upcoming podcast episode on this complex topic of mind-body medicine and once we do I will link it here.

 - Curable – an online pain psychology program that “helps you understand why you have pain, why it persists, and guides you through you science-backed strategies to help you heal.”
-I actually haven’t used this app, but many of my friends with endometriosis have used it and had success.
-The app also has incredible testimonials.
-There is information on their page about the science of pain and their Instagram page has excellent content.
+The app has incredible testimonials and an informational podcast too.
+You can do a free trial of this app before subscribing, and the free content gives a good overview of the biopsychosocial approach to pain.

 - Dr. John Sarno – Now deceased, he was a specialist in rehabilitation medicine at NYU Medical Center, and one of the first pioneers of mind-body medicine.
 If you look him up on Google or YouTube you can find explanations of his work.
-He also has several books, one of which I linked in my recommended book section below.
+He also has several books, including The Mindbody Prescription: Healing the Body, Healing the Pain.
 Here is a short article explaining his work.

 - Unlearn your Pain – Dr. Howard Schubiner is a protege of Dr. Sarno.
 I haven’t used his mind-body program, but I’ve heard many of his interviews.
 The resources on his website explain what mind-body syndrome/Tension Myositis Syndrome is and there is also a worksheet to help you decide if you might have it.